Kensukeken/MAO-Virtual-Novel-Engine/README.md

 ---

 ### **The Gym Enthusiast**
-### **Tatsuya "Tatsu" Sakamoto (坂本 達也)**
+### **Masaru Takeyoshi**
 A disciplined athlete who believes in physical and mental strength.
-Tatsuya trains relentlessly and has a deep philosophical side.
+Masaru trains relentlessly and has a deep philosophical side.

 **Gender:** Male
 **Major:** Sports Science